 PLAN FOR FREQUENT STOPS

 Babies have to breastfeed or take a bottle about every two hours when they are awake, so plan to stop every few hours for diaper changes and baby’s meal time.
 If my GPS tells me the trip will take 6 hours, I typically factor in an extra couple of hours to account for stops.
 We always plan to stop somewhere for a meal during the drive and we stay awhile, so our little one isn’t strapped into a car seat for 6-8 hours straight.

 Once your child starts solids, these pouches can be great for road trips or air travel.
 They are a bit more expensive than the jars or plastic containers, but they are organic, come in lots of interesting flavors and varieties, and are much easier to deal with while on a road trip with a baby.
 You can find them at basically any grocery store or online.
-We love these three brands: Ella’s Kitchen, Happy Baby, and Plum Organics.
-I found a great deal on Plum Organics on Amazon.
-It saves me roughly 50 cents a pouch!
+We love these three brands: Ella’s Kitchen, Happy Baby, and Plum Organics, which you can find on Amazon for about 50 cents less a pouch!
 (FYI, if traveling by air, the TSA liquids rule of 3 ounce of less doesn’t apply to baby food.)
 Also, don’t forget snacks!
 Puffs and Cheerios obviously work great.

 How would you like to ride backwards, staring at the seat for 6 hours a straight?
-No fun, right.
-As long as you aren’t alone on a road trip with a baby, it will definitely make things easier if someone climbs in the backseat to play the role of entertainer.
+No fun, right?
+As long as you aren’t alone on a road trip with a baby, it will definitely make things easier if someone rides in the backseat to play the role of entertainer.

 When our baby wakes up from her (hopefully) extra long nap, I will usually climb in the back and read her books, play with her, or feed her a food pouch while my husband drives.
 That will usually buy us a couple more hours to get to our destination.